 Q: How can the user ask for deletion of his data?
 A: As the user's token is destroyed from his machine after the session ends, normally the only cross-session personally identifiable information is the IP+User Agent hash.
-The user can contact the webmaster and ask for his data to be removed based on the IP address that he mentioned.
+The user can contact the webmaster and ask for his data to be removed based on the IP+UA mentioned if those have not changed.
+If those have changed (eg. dynamic IP or browser was updated) there is no way to uniquely identify the user anymore.

 Q: Can a specific individual be associated with a session?
 A: Unless there is other personal data stored (as mentioned in point 1.6), the recorded data can not be considered personal information as the actual person who generated the visit can not be directly associated with a specific recording.

 Q: How long is data stored for?
 A: By default, the number of sessions stored is limited (to 100.000, but the limit can be altered by the webmaster) and once this limit has been reached old sessions will be replaced by newer ones.
 Data can also easily be deleted, in bulk, by the webmaster.
 Unless deleted using the aforementioned methods the data is stored indefinitely.

 Being a self-hosted solution, userTrack does not track any data on external servers regarding usage of the webmasters on the userTrack dashboard. eg: we don't save data about webmasters when they access your /userTrack dashboard.

 There are cookies saved on the webmaster's own PC when he logs into the userTrack dashboard in order to keep him logged in for future visits.